revensky/psion/README.md

 For more details on each feature, please visit the respective documentation.

+## OAuth 2.1

+It implements the following RFCs and Specs.

+1. [x] Draft - The OAuth 2.1 Authorization Framework
+2. [x] RFC 7009 - OAuth 2.0 Token Revocation

 # License

 This project is licensed under the MIT License.